Our store is undergoing extensive maintenance. If you have trouble placing an order, please call 405-881-5028 us for help.

 Boiling the water only partially helps - chlorine tends to evaporate slowly out, but many places are adding chloramines, which do NOT evaporate.

-So the second rule of fermenting is to use clean water - good fresh well water, or cleanly filtered water.
+So Rule #3 is to use clean water - good fresh well water, or cleanly filtered water.

 2. At the end of the storage phase.
 A ferment will progress through many phases of bacterial and yeast life.
 As one form of food is consumed, the microbes that consume that food will multiply, thrive, and then die off.
 As they do, they are replaced by the next cycle that consumes either what the first batch did not consume, or the byproducts from the first batch.
 The food may progress through many phases of this kind.
 Eventually the food sources for healthy microbes wears out, and there is nothing left but fodder for the unhealthy ones, which will take over, resulting in a fairly marked and rapid spoilage of the food - mold, slime, squishy feeling, gray color, and unpleasant smells, all of which tell you this is no longer food.